-Find safety in your body so you feel safer in the world
+Find a sense of safety in your body so you feel safer in the world

-Here are my favorite ways to find safety in your body:
+Three quick ways to find safety in your body:

 There are approximately 200,000 sensory nerves on the soles of your feet.
 They sense pressure, texture, temperature, and more.
 Sensory nerves send chemical information to the brain on the status of the environment around you.
 Telling your brain whether the environment is safe or unsafe.
 So let’s use those nerves to tell your brain that your body is safe.

 Yoga, Pilates, and Body Psychotherapy all have one thing in common – deep diaphragmatic breathing.
 We can override our nervous system – press the reset button if you like – with deep diaphragmatic breathing.
 When we breathe deeply, the long slow exhale tells our nervous system that it can switch back into the ‘rest and digest’ parasympathetic state.
 That it is safe.
 Here’s my favorite technique (8 min video)

 If you want to find out more about why we experience these physical symptoms in anxiety, have a look at my FREE e-book “Three Easy Ways to Reduce Your Anxiety”.
 It’s an instant download and there is a bonus video and audio recording to help you do the exercises.